-Older people and younger people, the disabled, women and people with lower incomes are more likely to be dependent on public transport (and in the case of disable people, distance of travel may be harder) so allocations of housing in well served areas is positive for them.
-Most of the housing allocations in Tranent are near well served public transport routes, though some are less so.
-(Ormiston, Humbie, East Saltoun).
+Older people and younger people, the disabled, women and people with lower incomes are more likely to be dependent on public transport (and in the case of disabled people, distance of travel may be harder) so allocations of housing in well served areas is positive for them.
+Most of the housing allocations in Tranent are near well served public transport routes, though Ormiston is less so (though allocation of more housing can support public transport by increasing the number of potential users).
 However, as the majority of new housing and employment land has good public transport links, overall proposals in the Tranent cluster are positive for these groups.